matiasriihiaho/monte-carlo-portfolio-analysis/README.md

  - Risk-Free Rate: 3-Month Treasury Bill (TB3MS) from the Federal Reserve
  - Inflation: Consumer Price Index (CPI) from the Bureau of Labor Statistics
  - Federal Funds Rate: Effective interest rate set by the Federal Reserve
- - These asset classes provide global diversification across both stocks and bonds, modeling realistic investment options for a long-term investor.

 These asset classes provide global diversification across both stocks and bonds, modeling realistic investment options for a long-term investor.